Hafizah/Trend-Analysis-using-MySQL/README.md

 <br>
 <br>

 > A session is a group of user interactions with your website that take place within a given time frame.
-For example a single session can contain multiple page views, events, social interactions, and ecommerce transactions.
+For example a single session can contain multiple page views, events, social interactions, and e-commerce transactions.
 <br>

 The image below shows the codes needed to create a table called "website_session" in MySQL.